martypdx/callback.js/README.md

 # Functions for Synchronous Functions

-These functions are used with synchronous functions that have no callback of type:
+These functions are used with synchronous functions that have no callback, of signature type:

     function sync([arg1, [arg2, [...]],])